What happened at the F1 Miami Grand Prix?

 Verstappen clattered into a bollard at Turn 15 chicane on Lap 22, with the resultant debris on track prompting race officials to call for a virtual safety car period to clean up the circuit.
 The Dutchman used the VSC period to pit for hard-compound tyres for the remainder of the race before a full safety car was needed on Lap 29, after Kevin Magnussen (Haas) and Logan Sargeant (Williams) crashed at Turn 3 and damaged the trackside barriers.

-Norris, who had inherited the lead when teammate Oscar Piastri and Ferrari’s Carlos Sainz had pitted two laps earlier, then made his sole stop for the race with the field neutralised, and had too much pace for Verstappen when the race resumed on Lap 33, Verstappen struggling for grip in the final stages and falling seven seconds adrift by the chequered flag.
+Norris, who had inherited the lead when teammate Oscar Piastri and Ferrari’s Carlos Sainz had pitted two laps earlier, then made his sole stop for the race with the field neutralized, and had too much pace for Verstappen when the race resumed on Lap 33, Verstappen struggling for grip in the final stages and falling seven seconds adrift by the checkered flag.

 Pérez, meanwhile, nearly shaped the race in a way he wouldn’t have wanted after reacting to Ferrari’s Charles Leclerc starting slowly ahead of him and having to take avoiding action to not hit both Ferraris – and teammate Verstappen – at the first corner.